djherceg/serialBuf/README.md

     #include "serialbuf.h"
     SerialBuf sbuf(10, SERIALBUF_TEXTMODE, 2000);

-Next, in setup(), initialize the buffer.
-Specify maximum buffer size, mode and timeout interval.
-Have in mind that one extra byte will be allocated, so that received data can be null-terminated.
-For example, if you specify the buffer of 10 bytes, 11 bytes will be reserved, and the byte following the last received byte will always be set to zero by the class.

 Then, in loop(), make sure to call SerialBuffer::loop often enough so that it doesn't miss incoming serial data.
 Check SerialBuffer::isAvailable() to determine if there is a message  waiting to be processed in the buffer.